ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == Abandoned Carts ==
 Enable this module from **Gm2 → Dashboard** to create tables that record the cart contents, email address, IP, location, device type, entry and exit URLs and cart value.
 A small JavaScript snippet captures the email field on the checkout page so you can reach customers who abandon their cart before placing an order.

-Open **Gm2 → Abandoned Carts** to configure the abandonment timeout and view a table listing each cart's IP address, email, location, device, products, value, entry and exit URLs and the time it was abandoned.
+Open **Gm2 → Abandoned Carts** to configure the abandonment timeout and view a table listing all carts (active and abandoned) with each cart's IP address, email, location, device, products, value, entry and exit URLs and the time it was abandoned.
+Each row also shows a Status column so you know whether the cart is still active.
 Recovery messages are queued using WP&nbsp;Cron via the `gm2_ac_process_queue` action.
 Developers can hook `gm2_ac_send_message` to send the actual emails.

 == Redirects ==
 Create 301 or 302 redirects from the **SEO → Redirects** tab.
 The plugin logs